 "We now have a powerhouse team behind our effort.
 Carol has been busy working out the various fuel to weight ratios and navigational vectors necessary to get a sofa from Earth to Mars, and enable it to touch down safely, whilst Peter has designed the cushions."

 There has been much speculation about exactly why Ikea should want to land a sofa on Mars.
 Most analysts agree that they would be better to invest in increasing their market share here on Earth before expanding into an extra-terrestrial arena.
 However, Ikea are keen to emphasise that this is not a purely commercial decision.

-However, this time Ikea may find that their efforts are in danger of being eclipsed by rival retailer MFI, who are pouring all their resources into sending a dressing table to Venus.
+However, this time Ikea may find that their efforts are in danger of being eclipsed by rival retailer DFS, which is pouring all its resources into sending a dressing table to Venus.

-So far, MFI have already signed up 70s children's presenter Johnny Ball to mastermind their project, and are currently in negotiation with TV gardening whore Charlie Dimmock, whom they hope will give them an important edge over their competition.
+So far, DFS has already signed up '70s children's presenter Johnny Ball to mastermind its project, and is currently in negotiations with former TV gardening expert Charlie Dimmock, whom they hope will give them an important edge over their competition.

 "There are strong indications," Goss tells us, "that we could find free flowing water on the surface of Venus.
 This being the case, a water feature is a distinct possibility."

 Water feature or not, it looks like DFS's attempt might stand the better chance, if the rumours are anything to go by.
 The word from the stock exchange is that the DFS crew includes several ex-members of the NASA team who worked on the Strategic Defense Initiative.

 SDI, or 'Star Wars' as it was better known, was the American military's attempt to place a network of furniture in orbit which would be capable of intercepting foreign missile attacks.